mach-composer/mach-composer-cli/docs/src/tutorial/step-2-setup-ct.md

 If you don't have an account yet, you can [signup for a free trail](https://ok.commercetools.com/free-trial#start-free-trial-form)

 !!! note "commercetools regions"
-    By default MACH Composer uses the `europe-west1` region of commercetools.
+    By default MACH composer uses the `europe-west1` region of commercetools.

     There are [more regions available](https://docs.commercetools.com/api/general-concepts#hosts)
     that can be used.
     If any other then the default is used, make sure you change the [necessary commercetools settings](../reference/syntax/sites.md#commercetools)
-    in your MACH Composer configuration later on.
+    in your MACH composer configuration later on.

 ## Create a new project